This topic is under construction for the 23.1 (January 2023) release of LabKey Biologics. For the previous version of

 - Click the icon to expand field details.

 - Under Sample Options, select the desired Sample Type.

-- To link to all samples across all Sample Types, select All Samples from the "Sample lookup to" dropdown.
+- To link to all samples across any Sample Type, select All Samples from the "Sample lookup to" dropdown.

 - Click Finish Creating Assay Design to confirm the changes.